Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 Main, Broad and downtown side streets, Fuquay-Varina

 Oct.
-27, 2-5 p.m.
-Admission is free.
-Kids trick-or-treat in costumes throughout both Fuquay and Varina retail districts.
+25, 2-5 p.m.
+Free.
+Kids wear a costume to trick-or-treat throughout both Fuquay and Varina retail districts.

 Trick-or-Treat the Trail and Trunk or Treat

 Morrisville Community Park

 Oct.
 26, 4-7 p.m.
 Free.
 Kids ages 12 and younger don a costume and collect goodies from favorite characters on Hatcher Creek Trail and during Truck or Treat with in partnership with the Town of Morrisville Police and Fire Departments.

 White Deer Park, 2400 Aversboro Rd., Garner